-Verily from the beginning that Holy Reality 1 is conscious of the secret of existence, and from the age of child-hood signs of greatness appear and are visible in him.
-Therefore how can it be that with all these bounties and perfections he should have no consciousness?
+Verily, from the beginning that Holy Reality^{} is conscious of the secret of existence, and from the age of childhood signs of greatness appear and are visible in Him.
+Therefore, how can it be that with all these bounties and perfections He should have no consciousness?

 We have mentioned that the Holy Manifestations have three planes.
-The physical condition, the individual reality, and the centre of the appearance of perfection: it is like the sun, its heat and its light.
-Other individuals have the physical plane, the plane of the rational soul-the spirit and mind.1 So the saying, 'I was asleep and the divine breezes passed over me and I awoke,' is like Christ's saving: 'The body is sad and the spirit is happy,' or again: 'I am afflicted, or I am at ease, or I am troubled '-these refer to the physical condition, and have no reference to the individual reality nor to the manifestation of the Divine Reality.
-Thus consider what thousands of vicissitudes can happen to the body of man, but the spirit is not affected by them; it may even be that some members of the body are entirely crippled, but the essence of the mind remains and is everlasting.
+The physical condition, the individual reality, and the center of the appearance of perfection: it is like the sun, its heat and its light.
+Other individuals have the physical plane, the plane of the rational soul-the spirit and mind.[†] So the saying, "I was asleep, and the divine breezes passed over Me, and I awoke," is like Christ's saying, "The body is sad, and the spirit is happy," or again, "I am afflicted," or "I am at ease," or "I am troubled"-these refer to the physical condition and have no reference to the individual reality nor to the manifestation of the Divine Reality.
+Thus consider what thousands of vicissitudes can happen to the body are entirely crippled, but the essence of the mind remains and is everlasting.
 A thousand accidents may happen to a garment, but for the wearer of it there is no danger.
-These words which Baha'u'llah said: 'I was asleep, and the breeze passed over me and awakened me,' refer to the body.
+These words which Bahá'u'lláh said, "I was asleep, and the breeze passed over Me, and awakened Me," refer to the body.